Are Edibles Dangerous

 THC-infused edibles can lead to a gradual development of addiction

-Consumption of THC-infused edibles can lead to a gradual development of addiction and psychological dependence.
-Individuals who consume these edibles regularly may experience strong cravings and withdrawal symptoms upon cessation.
-These negative effects may disrupt their daily lives and overall sense of well-being over an extended period of time.
+Consumption of THC-infused edibles can lead to the development of addiction and psychological dependence over time.
+Individuals who consume these edibles regularly may experience cravings and withdrawal symptoms upon cessation.
+These negative effects may disrupt their daily lives and overall well-being over an extended period.

 edibles offer a safer alternative to marijuana